Emotional Intimacy in Romantic Partnership

 We've all heard the adage, "Relationships are hard work."

 You probably also brought some "baggage" with you—all the difficult experiences (trauma, abuse, neglect, unmet needs, etc.) that you have carried forward from your childhood and your previous relationships.
-These blindspots and difficult experiences significantly impact the painful dynamics that occur and recur in relationship with your partner.
+These difficult experiences significantly impact the painful dynamics that occur and recur in relationship with your partner.
 Cultivating deeper emotional intimacy with your partner includes developing a growing awareness of these inner and outer dynamics along with learning skills and strategies to navigate these experiences inside and out.

 This is where I come in.

-When it comes to cultivating emotional intimacy in relationship, it is critical to have a set of outside eyes, of highly trained eyes, and of loving eyes to identify the places that need more witnessing and unfolding along with re-educating you with the right skills and tools so that you may arrive in your relationship as your most authentic self and be available for truer closeness and more satisfying connection.
+When it comes to cultivating emotional intimacy in a relationship, it is critical to have a set of outside eyes, highly trained eyes, and loving eyes to identify the places that need more witnessing and unfolding along with re-educating you with the right skills and tools so that you may arrive in your relationship as your most authentic self and be available for truer closeness and more satisfying connection.

 My approach is best suited for...